Optimizing Glass Line Load and Unload with Robotic Automation

 The opposite applies to unloading lines.
 The robot with specially designed end-of-arm tooling picks up the glass panel from a conveyor, often using camera assistance to ensure precise placement, and moves it to a vertical rack or another designated area.

 Handling hundreds or even thousands of glass panels per day, these robotic systems must function with high precision and anticipate the unexpected to keep up with production demands.
+Want to see a glass-handling system in action?
+Watch our video!

 Benefits of Glass Line Automation